-All of these are commercially available for use in measurement of bone mineral content, estimation of bone mineral density (BMD), comparison of measurements with reference databases, estimation of fracture risk, body composition analysis, and measurement of periprosthetic BMD.
-Note, the fact a service or procedure is FDA approved for a specific indication does not, in itself, make the procedure medically reasonable and necessary.
+Note, the fact a new service or procedure has been issued a CPT/HCPCS code or is FDA approved for a specific indication does not, in itself, make the procedure medically reasonable and necessary.
 The FDA determines safety and effectiveness of a device or drug, but does not establish medical necessity.
-While Medicare may adopt FDA determinations regarding safety and effectiveness, CMS or Medicare contractors evaluate whether or not the drug or device is reasonable and necessary for the Medicare population under §1862(a)(1)(A).
+While Medicare may adopt FDA determinations regarding safety and effectiveness, Medicare or Medicare contractors evaluate whether or not the drug or device is reasonable and necessary for the Medicare population under §1862(a)(1)(A).